 7 - When you pay the donation we will hold 1 matched dog for you, for 48 hours only.
 If there are multiple dog matches for your family at the centre we will only hold 1 matched dog for you.
 However, if other suitable dog matches are at the centre during your viewing appointment you will be offered the opportunity to meet them and adopt one of them instead.
 If you adopt a dog from us the day of your viewing then the £50 donation you previously made will form part of your final adoption donation (even if it is not the dog you placed on hold).

 8 - You will have a viewing at the centre with all of the adoptive family present.
 The viewing will take place outside in the fields or in our adoption room depending on dog and space available- we cannot guarantee the weather condition and so you must come wearing suitable footwear and bring a coat.
 As of 03/01/2022 we will continue to operate under social distancing guidelines and all visitors to the centre must wear face coverings unless exempt.

-8a - You will be required to socially distance from our staff member and follow their instructions at all times regarding moving around the rescue center site.
-You must bring your own treats with you for the dog (cut up pieces of cheese or meat).
+8a - You must bring your own treats with you for the dog (cut up pieces of cheese or meat).
 You will be able to see your held dog, plus any other suitable matches and discuss their personality and temperament with a member of staff before deciding which dog you would like to adopt.